Cart

 The best place to lock your JackRabbit is to run the lock through the closed-loop “triangle” portion of the rear of the bike; through the frame triangle from the seat tube to the back tire.
 We recommend positioning the lock to the closed-half loop metal frame on the rear tire.

 However, where allowed, we encourage bringing your JackRabbit indoors with you and not locking at all.
 Most places will allow you to walk your JackRabbit inside, given its small and discreet design.
-See here for how you can easily switch it into folded “walk mode” to roll it effortlessly and conveniently indoors.
+See here for how you can easily switch it into folded “Flat Mode” to roll it effortlessly and conveniently indoors.

 Or, you can also carry it inside!
 See here for how to do so.

-Here are a few tips to keep your JackRabbit in tip top shape:
+Here are some tips to keep your JackRabbit in top condition:

-• Wipe it down with a damp towel to keep it clean.
+• Cleaning: Wipe down your JackRabbit with a damp towel to keep it clean and free of dirt and debris.

-• Check the tightness of all bolts on your JackRabbit from time to time, including the footrest bolts.
+• Bolt Tightness: Periodically check the tightness of all bolts on your JackRabbit, including the footrest bolts, to ensure everything remains secure.

 Not recommended.
 Although the JackRabbit does great on light gravel and bumpy roads, it’s not designed to be ridden in the snow or in deep sand.